The Last Express: Plot

 The following morning in Munich, Cath witnesses an Englishman named George Abbot board the Express, whilst August oversees the loading of his merchandise, and finds him inquisitive about Cath's treatment of Vassili.
 Whilst the train is en route to Vienna, Cath finds a French boy in possession of the Firebird's whistle, and recovers it with a small trade.
 He also has a meeting with Kronos, who himself knows he is using Tyler's identity, and slowly distrusts him, especially as Kahina begins snooping around the sleeping cars.
 When Kronos invites Anna to perform a concert with him for the other passengers, Cath uses the opportunity to search the train.
-He soon finds the Firebird itself in Tatiana's compartment, but hides it within the kennel for Anna's dog Max in one of the train's baggage cars.
+He soon finds the Firebird itself in Tatiana's washroom, but hides it within the kennel for Anna's dog Max in one of the train's baggage cars.
 After this, he breaks into Kronos's compartment to borrow his payment in order to ensure August keeps his weapons on the Express.
 Following the concert, Cath encounters Anna in the baggage car while he is examining August's weapons, and learns from her she took the Firebird, but that Tyler was dead when she did so.
 She also admits to serving the Austrian government as a spy, but does not specify her mission.

 In Vienna, Kronos and Kahina leave the Express without the Firebird.
 After the train departs, Tatiana consults Cath over deep concerns she has for Alexei, fearing he plans to kill her grandfather for the injustices he served upon his father.
 On the evening stretch to Budapest, Alexei attempts his plan, but is killed by Vassili, traumatizing Tatiana, while Cath is forced to defuse a bomb Alexei had planted on the train.
-Abbot shares a drink with him following this, confessing that he was investigating rumours concerning Alexei, while also noting he believes Cath, whom he recognised, is innocent of the murder in Ireland.
+Abbot shares a drink with him following this, confessing that he was investigating rumors concerning Alexei, while also noting he believes Cath, whom he recognized, is innocent of the murder in Ireland.
 Visiting Anna in her compartment, Cath becomes romantically involved with her, but the pair are shocked when the train doesn't stop in Budapest.
 They swiftly are captured by Miloš and his associates, who have hijacked the train.
 After freeing himself, Cath fights to free the passengers and railways crew.
-To protect them, Cath detaches the rear carriages from the train, after they head to them; only Anna and her dog, Vassili, Tatiana and Abbot remain on board the Express.
-Cath regains control of the locomotive, after Anna shoots Miloš to save its engineer, but refuses to let the Express stop within Austria and keeps it going on into and through Serbia.
+To protect them, Cath detaches the rear carriages from the train once everyone has returned to their compartments; only Anna and her dog, Vassili, Tatiana and Abbot remain on board the Express.
+Cath regains control of the locomotive, after Anna shoots Miloš to save its engineer, but refuses to let the Express stop within Hungary and keeps it going on into and through Serbia.